 Tints: Clear, Opal & Bronze

-Rafter glazing bars are used with 10mm polycarbonate sheets.
-These bars are supported by, and screwed into, wooden rafters along their length.
-We have a choice of PVC capped rafter glazing bars which are the most cost-effective solution and aluminium screw down ones.
+Rafter glazing bars are the best for 10mm polycarbonate sheets as most self support glazing bars aren't suitable for this thickness.
+Rafter glazing bars are supported by wooden rafters along their length.
+We have a choice of PVC capped rafter glazing bars which are the most cost-effective solution.
+We also have low profile screw down bars.

 The PVC capped bars are available in a range of lengths in White, Brown and Anthracite grey.

 The aluminium capped glazing bars are available in 50mm and 60mm widths and a range of lengths.
 They come in White, Brown and Anthracite grey as standard.
-They are also available in mill finish should you want to powder coat them to another RAL colour to suit your project.
+They are also available in mill finish.
+This is helpful if you want to powder coat them to another RAL colour to suit your project.

 You will need your rafter bars as described above with either PVC or aluminium capping.
-You will start and end your roof with a glazing bar and use them between your sheets as a joining bar.
+You will use these at the start and end of your and in between your 10mm polycarbonate sheets as a joining bar.

-To create the end bars, you use the standard rafter bars and add trims to balance up the empty outside of the bar and neatly cloak off the ends of the roof.
-You add a universal edge trim to the PVC capped glazing bars and 10mm aluminium F sections in the aluminium capped bars.
-You also need a 10mm sheet end closure to seal the bottom edge of the sheet against moisture ingress.
+To create the end bars you use the standard rafter bars and add trims to balance up the empty outside of the bar.
+Thes trims also help to neatly cloak off the ends of the roof.
+You add a universal edge trim to outside of the end PVC capped glazing bars.
+You would add a 10mm aluminium F section to the outsides of the aluminium capped bars.
+You also need a 10mm sheet end closure to help seal the bottom edge of the sheet against moisture ingress.

 For extra information about all of the thicknesses of structured polycarbonate, their colours, applications and prices, or to place an order have a look at polycarbonate sheets pages.
 Alternatively have a look at our Polycarbonate Buyers guide.

-Should you have any questions or need any help at all please call us on 01536 446395 and we will be very happy to help you.
+Any questions on our 10mm polycarbonate sheets or need any other help at all?
+Please call us on 01536 446395 and we will be very happy to help you.

-10mm Twin wall with the flutes running down the length of the sheet
+10mm polycarbonate has a twin wall structure with the flutes running down the length of the sheet

 BS476/7: Class 1

-Yes on the top surface – the sheet must be installed the correct way up – the side with the print on the protective film goes upwards, when print is on both sides, one will say which side is the top.
+The top surface of the 10mm polycarbonate sheets have UV protection which is co-extruded when the sheet is formed.
+The sheet must be installed the correct way up to reflect this.
+The surface of the sheet with the print on the protective film goes upwards.
+When there is print on both sides, one of them will identify which side is the top.

 Length & Width: +/-5mm